Loose ear decompositions and their applications to right-angled Artin groups: Abstract

 \section{Abstract}

-We characterise graph subdivisions, planar graphs and graph minors among others in terms of right-angled Artin groups (RAAGs).
+We characterize planar graphs and graph minors among other graph theoretic notions in terms of right-angled Artin groups (RAAGs).
 For this, we determine all sets of elements in RAAGs with ears as underlying graphs that are exactly the sets of vertex generators.
-Generalising ear decompositions of graphs to loose ear decompositions, we characterise both decompositions in terms of RAAGs.
+Generalizing ear decompositions of graphs to loose ear decompositions, we characterize both decompositions in terms of RAAGs.
 The desired results follow as applications of loose ear decompositions of RAAGs.